Last updated on October 13th, 2022 at 12:41 pm

 The health of the whole family is said to be in danger.
 The matriarch of the family suffers from the sensation of pain and tingling in her legs and in addition, has been diagnosed to have developed leukaemia.

 Some members of the family reportedly suffer memory loss, dizziness and bleeding from their noses.
 Their ailments were linked to certain environmental hazards.

 The proposal made by the Chief Medical Director of the University Teaching Hospital, Ibadan, Prof. Temitope Alonge, caught attention of medical researchers, where a 20-year epidemiological study was submitted.

 The proposal is aimed at digging deeper into possible health and environmental implications of radiation emitted by telecommunication masts.

 - Effects of vibration, according to OHSREP, include lower back pain (damage to vertebrae and discs, ligaments loosened from shaking), motion sickness, bone damage, stomach and digestive conditions among others.

 The effects may not be immediate, but it may continue to cause gradual damage to the parts of the body.

 It’s believed that the health implications of telecommunication towers can be minimized by abiding by the standard set back guidelines.

 But there is conflicting set back guideline between NESREA and NCC.

-NCC’s guidelines is a five-metre set back, which NESREA considers too close to residential buildings.
+NCC’s guideline is a five-metre setback, which NESREA considers too close to residential buildings.